Why does handcrafted and artisan jewelry cost so much?!

 Trade shows and festivals cost money to attend (often in the thousands), and I’ll need all the jewelry display items along with tables, a sign, and a tent.
 Some shows I provide my own flooring and lighting!

 We have arrived at our last category… time.
 Time is hard because you need to basically set your own wage.
 How much is my time worth?
 I have to think about all the time and resources I consumed while going to school for four years to learn many of the skills I use in designing my jewelry.
 I’ll want to consider how many years I’ve been in the industry and of my skill level.
 I’m not going to set an entry level wage because I have many years of experience in my craft.
 When you purchase this necklace, you’re paying for a discerning eye when it comes to color combinations, for days spent designing new pieces, for a level of quality and craftsmanship you won’t get with a machine or assembly line.
+For months of research to figure out how to get the jewelry in front of the purchaser.
 The thought and preparation that goes into making this necklace before a tool is even picked up, is what makes this piece worth more than others.
 There is care given to each detail, a story behind how it was conceived and then translated into metal.
 There is love woven in with each wire wrap.
 “Telling me my jewelry is too expensive is like me walking into your job and telling your boss you’re overpaid,” a fellow blogger writes.

 Our sample piece takes me about 35 minutes to make.
 If it’s new, then there’s time spent photographing it, touching it up, and then listing it.
 If it’s for an order, then there’s the time spent typing up the order, packing the piece, and then the trip to the post office to send it out.